FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: string
   - Description: Name of the used salt
 - __conducting_salt_concentration__
-  - Type: float
+  - Type: Concentration_units
-  - Description: Concentration of the conducting salt in mol/l
+  - Description: Concentration of the conducting salt

 ### CV
 Container for information regarding the CV-Setup and parameters